Brilliance and talent shine at the All-College Symposium

 While many college students think an ideal summer involves soaking up rays at the beach, Erika Tang '13 is spending her summer doing something she finds much more enjoyable: working with stressed-out rats.

-Tang, a Behavioral Neuroscience major, is working with Professor Ruth Grahn researching the impact of stress on anxiety and memory.
+Tang, a Neuroscience major, is working with Professor Ruth Grahn researching the impact of stress on anxiety and memory.
 Their research, supported by the Keck Undergraduate Science Program, uses rat behavior to examine the role of serotonin in anxiety related diseases like obsessive-compulsive disorder (OCD).

 "In humans, stress can trigger the onset of OCD symptoms or can worsen them significantly," Tang said.
 "By studying environmental triggers and situations of stress in rats, we can gain insight into OCD in humans and the effectiveness of combining cognitive behavioral therapy and pharmacotherapy to manage obsessive behaviors."